PersonalTB/TreeDetect/README.md

 # TreeDetect

-This is a python module for detecting trees with aerial photography and LiDAR data from PDOK geo-data sources.
+This is a python module for detecting trees with aerial photography from geo-data sources.

 ![Example of detected trees](Example.png)